GSLIS Mission, Program Goals and Program Objectives

 The GSLIS serves the general public, students, employers, the university, and other stakeholders through its various programs in library and information studies.

-GSLIS Program Objectives
+GSLIS Program Goals and Objectives

-C) Apply the appropriate practices and policies of established Library and Information Science professional standards in various specializations
+C. Apply the appropriate practices and policies of established Library and Information Science professional standards in various specializations

-E) Contribute to a diverse, global society—including the role of addressing the needs of underserved groups--through exemplary Library and Information Science practice and research
+E. Contribute to a diverse, global society—including the role of addressing the needs of underserved groups--through exemplary Library and Information Science practice and research